of Crypto Hedge Funds

 Current crypto fund assets are still quite small.
 All crypto funds combined make up about 1% of total hedge fund assets.

 The overall crypto fund industry has been growing rapidly.
 Changes in assets are a result of three primary factors: the launching of new crypto funds, net inflows to existing funds, and changes in the value of portfolio assets.
 The latter factor was particularly prevalent in the last half of 2017 when Bitcoin, for example, increased in value nearly fourfold.
 Prices for leading cryptocurrencies fell sharply in 2018.
 Despite this, the growth of new funds and fund inflows contributed to rising AUM for the crypto fund industry as a whole.
-Since mid-2020, crypto fund assets under management have continued to grow quickly and surpassed $50 billion in Q1 of 2021.
-Assets fell slightly in Q2, 2021 but still remain near record levels.
+Since mid-2020, crypto fund assets under management have continued to grow quickly and surpassed $50 billion by Q1 of 2021.
+As of Q3 2023, crypto funds managed $56.4 billion in assets.

 Crypto Funds have slightly outperformed Bitcoin and most other cryptocurrencies since 2016.
 Typically, crypto funds have underperformed cryptocurrencies in bull markets and outperformed in bear markets.
 In addition, crypto fund have collectively outperformed Bitcoin since 2016 and done so with substantially less volatility than the cryptocurrency market as a whole.